Airline Refundable Robbery - 2024 Review

-'Trip cancellation' cover means that if you or a traveling companion get sick and can't take the trip, you receive a full refund for the ticket.
+'Trip cancellation' coverage means that if you or a traveling companion get sick and can't take the trip, you receive a full refund for the ticket.

-With 'Cancel For Work Reasons' cover, you receive a full refund in the case of a lay-off and if your boss changes her mind and you can't travel.
+With 'Cancel For Work Reasons' coverage, you receive a full refund in the case of a lay-off or if your boss changes her mind and you can't travel.
 It will also reimburse you in full if you are self-employed and can't travel due to work obligations, provided you present a notarized statement.

 And what if none of these legitimate emergencies come up, but you just decide you don't want to go?

-To sum up, the clever folk at Cruise Insurance 101 have found a way to spend only $64 to provide what the airline would charge you almost $700 for.
+To sum up, astute travelers have found a way to save hundreds of dollars by using travel insurance to provide what the airline would charge you almost $700 for.
 Why would anybody buy a refundable ticket?

 This article has been written for review purposes only and does not suggest sponsorship or endorsement of AARDY by the trademark owner.